 1987: Prince’s Paisley Park recording studios officially opened in Chanhassen, Minnesota.
 The expansive, $10 million, 65,000 square foot complex was used not just by Prince, but also by many artists from around the world including Fine Young Cannibals, Bob Mould, R.E.M., Mavis Staples, George Clinton, Warren Zevon, Stevie Wonder, Patti LaBelle, Poi Dog Pondering, BoDeans, and Angélique Kidjo.

-1987: Jethro Tull released their sixteenth studio album, Crest of a Knave.
-Following a three year hiatus caused by a throat infection of lead singer Ian Anderson, it became the band’s most successful LP since the 1970s and won the 1989 Grammy Award for Best Hard Rock/Metal Performance Vocal or Instrumental.
+1987: Jethro Tull released their sixteenth studio album, Crest of a Knave, after a three year hiatus caused by a throat infection of lead singer Ian Anderson.
+It became the band’s most successful LP since the 1970s and won the 1989 Grammy Award for Best Hard Rock/Metal Performance Vocal or Instrumental.

 1987: The Temptations released Together Again, their thirty-fourth studio album and first released under Motown Records’ Motown imprint label.
 All previous Temptations releases had been issued on the Gordy label, which had been discontinued.